Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Introduction

 The purpose of this paper is to formulate and prove such a fermionic crystalline equivalence principle (FCEP).
 To do so, we provide an ansatz expressing groups of invertible phases on a $G$-space $Y$ in which the symmetry type can be merely locally constant over space and can mix with $G$, including as a special case spatial symmetries mixing with fermion parity.
 Given data $\cL$ expressing this mixing and variance of the symmetry type, we define \term{phase homology} groups of $Y$, denoted $\Ph_*^G(Y, \cL)$, and our ansatz predicts that the group of such invertible phases is isomorphic to $\Ph_0^G(Y, \cL)$.
 Providing this ansatz is an additional goal of this paper, and is necessary input for our FCEP: the ansatz reexpresses the FCEP as an isomorphism between certain phase homology groups and groups of IFTs, as we state and prove in \cref{FCEP}.
-This is the first homotopy-theoretic account of an FCEP, and to the best of our knowledge is the first fully general version of the FCEP in the literature.
+This is the first homotopy-theoretic account of an FCEP, and to the best of our knowledge is the first fully general version of the FCEP in the literature.\footnote{Since the first version of this paper appeared online, Manjunath-Calvera-Barkeshli~\cite[\S III.A]{MCB23} have also proposed a general version of the FCEP, starting with a different ansatz.}

 As a corollary of the FCEP, the computation of phase homology groups that represent groups of point-group-equivariant fermionic phases reduces to computations of bordism groups; this paper's third goal is to make these computations in several examples, both for the purpose of testing our ansatz by comparing it to established predictions in physics, and for making additional predictions of groups of crystalline SPT phases in as yet unstudied settings.
 For symmetry types that have been studied before by other methods, our computations agree with the literature, bolstering our ansatz.